 When we arrived, the store had rock ground cover laid around it, surrounded by landscape bed curbing that was a dark brown color.

-We wanted to install plants that gave it more of a welcoming feel, so our team went in to remove the rocks and curbing around the front of the museum.
-For the beds toward the back of the museum, we opted to keep the curbing but removed the rock ground cover.
+We wanted to install plants that gave it a welcoming feel, so our team went in to remove the rocks and curbing around the front of the museum.
+We opted to keep the curbing for the beds toward the back of the museum but removed the rock ground cover.

-We also wanted to relocate the antique Texaco gas pump to a different area of the landscaping and brought in equipment to safely move that.
-The large Texaco sign didn’t have any landscaping around it, so we planned to add another bed around that to create a more cohesive feel.
+We also wanted to relocate the antique Texaco gas pump to a different landscaping area and brought in equipment to safely move that.
+The large Texaco sign didn’t have any landscaping, so we planned to add another bed to create a more cohesive feel.

 Installing new landscaping with purple coneflowers, daylilies, hydrangeas, & more

-As with any job we do, we first drew up plans for the landscaping so that we could make that design come to life.
-In the front of the store, we installed some little lime hydrangeas and dwarf English boxwoods, along with some annuals to bring in some extra color to the landscaping.
+As with any job we do, we first drew up plans for the landscaping to make that design come to life.
+In the front of the store, we installed some little lime hydrangeas and dwarf English boxwoods, along with some annuals, to bring some extra color to the landscaping.

 Around the large Texaco gas sign, we planted globosa blue spruce, Cassian fountain grass, and Gulfstream nandina.
 We also supplemented this landscape bed with more annuals.
 Other plants we installed throughout the landscaping include loropetalums, baby gems, purple coneflowers, purple daylilies, and guacamole hostas.

-The beds were finished off with some hardwood mulching to keep the soil insulated and to help block weed growth so that the plants stay protected.
+The beds were finished with some hardwood mulching to keep the soil insulated and help block weed growth so that the plants stay protected.